VT-CHCI/SoundOfFractions/README.md

 ## Installing ##

 This project is a web app that uses Javascript and the Web Audio API.
 The only thing needed to install **Sound of Fractions** is placing it on a web server.
 To use it, simply access the directory using any Web Audio accessible browser (like Chrome for example).
-For a demo click [here](http://vt-chci.github.com/MusicFractions/).
+For a demo click [here](http://vt-chci.github.com/SoundOfFractions/).

+The Ruby on Rails version with persistence, requires a server that can accept the Rails framework.

 ## Using ##